nearapogee/simplec/README.md

     # plus optional gems
     ```

+    At this point it is assumed you are integrating Simplec into an existing
+    application, logically then you have your database already configured.
+    However, Simplec requires some postgres configuration.
+Please read the
+    section below on Postgres.

+2. Install and run the migrations

+    ```shell
+    rake simplec:install:migrations
+    rake db:migrate
+    ```

-2. Mount the engine
+3. Mount the engine

     ```ruby
     Rails.application.routes.draw do
       mount Simplec::Engine => "/"
     end
     ```

-3. Optional - Install bootstap-sass.
+4. Optional - Install bootstap-sass.

+    ```ruby
+    gem 'bootstrap-sass', "~> 3.3.7'
+    ```

     Currenty, we have worked out integration with Bootstrap > 3 and are waiting
     for the dust to settle on V4.
 See directions here:
     https://github.com/twbs/bootstrap-sass

-4. Optional - If you want to use the bundled summernote:
+5. Optional - If you want to use the bundled summernote:

     Load the JS in your application's manifest.